arcapix/pixstor-search-plugins/community/ExtendedImageThumbnail/README.md

 Handling any of these file types will cause thumbnails and previews to be generated twice, causing unwanted resource utilisation.
 Database entries of prior processing results will be over-written with the data of the most recent processing event.

-The `super` call in the example will prevent the plugin from handling JPEG and DPX, plus any other formats the builtin plugin might support in the future.
+The call to `PillowThumbnail.handles` will prevent the plugin from handling JPEG and DPX, plus any other formats the builtin plugin might support in the future.

+The converter used to generate thumbnails is controlled by the apconfig setting `arcapix.search.proxies.image_converters`

 No other changes should be necessary.